 Add your AWS account to Workload Security

-You'll need to add your AWS accounts to Workload Security.
-These are the AWS accounts that will contain the Amazon EC2 instances and Amazon WorkSpaces that you want to protect.
+You need to add your AWS accounts to Workload Security.
+These are the AWS accounts that contain the Amazon EC2 instances and Amazon WorkSpaces that you want to protect.

 See About adding AWS accounts for details.

 You need to indicate whether or not to allow agent-initiated activation.

 Launch a master Amazon EC2 instance or Amazon WorkSpace

 You need to launch a master Amazon EC2 instance or Amazon WorkSpace: